nazimboudeffa/MindWaveIntuition/README.txt

-BrainWave Intuition is an Android Application to monitor intuition
+MindWave Intuition is an Android Application to monitor intuition

 This work is an overview of my reaserch about mindcontrol and personnality transfert in cyberspace